crocs-muni/pets26_coinjoin_analysis/ARTIFACT-APPENDIX.md

 ### Testing the Environment

-If the installation of libraries ran without errors and all everything is correctly placed in $BASE_PATH (Test 1), the environment should be set up correctly.
+If the installation of libraries ran without errors and everything is correctly placed in $BASE_PATH (Test 1), the environment should be set up correctly.

 #### Test 1
 Run the following: